publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptC/m__us_usc_t42_s1395w–21.md

                 The mailing of such information shall be coordinated, to the extent practicable, with the mailing of any annual notice under [section 1395b–2 of this title][/us/usc/t42/s1395b–2].

+            (B) __Notifications required__

-            (B) __Notification to newly eligible Medicare+Choice eligible individuals__
+                (i) __Notification to newly eligible Medicare Advantage eligible individuals__

                     To the extent practicable, the Secretary shall, not later than 30 days before the beginning of the initial Medicare+Choice enrollment period for an individual described in subsection (e)(1) of this section, mail to the individual the information described in subparagraph (A).

+                (ii) __Notification related to certain deemed elections__

+                The Secretary shall require a Medicare Advantage organization that is offering a Medicare Advantage plan that has been converted from a reasonable cost reimbursement contract pursuant to [section 1395mm(h)(5)(C)(iv) of this title][/us/usc/t42/s1395mm/h/5/C/iv] to mail, not later than 30 days prior to the first day of the annual, coordinated election period under subsection (e)(3) of a year, to any individual enrolled under such contract and identified by the Secretary under subsection (c)(4)(D) for such year—

+                    (I) a notification that such individual will, on such day, be deemed to have made an election with respect to such plan to receive benefits under this subchapter through an MA plan or MA–PD plan (and shall be enrolled in such plan) for the next plan year under subsection (c)(4)(A), but that the individual may make a different election during the annual, coordinated election period for such year;

+                    (II) the information described in subparagraph (A);

+                    (III) a description of the differences between such MA plan or MA–PD plan and the reasonable cost reimbursement contract in which the individual was most recently enrolled with respect to benefits covered under such plans, including cost-sharing, premiums, drug coverage, and provider networks;

+                    (IV) information about the special period for elections under subsection (e)(2)(F); and

+                    (V) other information the Secretary may specify.

             (C) __Form__